This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-The moment you arrive outside the palace walls and enter the gates you are quickly struck by the sheer size and popularity of what is Thailand’s most sacred site and complex of temples, throne halls and Government residences.
+The moment you arrive outside the palace walls and enter the gates you are quickly struck by the sheer size and popularity of what is Thailand’s most sacred site and complex of temples, throne halls, and Government residences.

-Yes, it took us about five seconds to be reminded that this is one of the most popular tourist attractions in Thailand and would be a REAL introduction to Thai history and life for our kids.
+It took us about five seconds to be reminded that this is one of the most popular tourist attractions in Thailand and would be a REAL introduction to Thai history and life for our kids.

-As we wandered the complex jostling with what seemed like the whole population of Bangkok trying to take photographs, Kalyra kept asking
+As we wandered the complex jostling with what seemed like the whole population of Bangkok trying to take photographs, Kalyra kept asking:

 When do I get to meet the Buddha?